uruloki85/documentacion/Angular2.md

   err => console.error('***ERROR***', err)
 );
 ```
 Notice the <code>catch</code> block.
-If a call returns an error an <code>Observable</code> is returned so the next calls can be executed.
+If a call throws an error an <code>Observable</code> is returned and the following calls are executed (otherwise the flow is stopped).